Dance: Ballet (DB)

 Prerequisites: Level placement determined by instructor.

 Note(s): Not for liberal arts credit.
 May be repeated for credit.
-Counts toward Arts requirement; fulfills Artistic Inquiry requirement.
+Fulfills Artistic Inquiry requirement.

 Credits: 2-3

-A rigorous technique class for only the most accomplished ballet dancers who are motivated to work with consistent effort, concentration, and assimilation of details.
-Dancers work to develop dynamic musical phrasing and artistic expression.
-Advanced pointe work and men’s work are included.
-Guest artists frequent this class.
-Dancers are also encouraged to enroll in DB 311, DB 353, DB 394, and (men) DB 352.
+A rigorous technique class for accomplished ballet dancers who are motivated to work with consistent effort, concentration, and assimilation of details.
+Dancers work to develop dynamic musical phrasing, artistic expression, and anatomically sound alignment with increasingly challenging movement material.
+In-class work may be supplemented with reflections, viewings, and reading assignments which serve to contextualize ballet in relation to culture more broadly.

 Note(s): Not for liberal arts credit.
 May be repeated for credit.
-Fulfills Arts requirement; fulfills Artistic Inquiry requirement.
+Fulfills Artistic Inquiry requirement.

 DB 353 - Classical Pas De Deux: Advanced/Intermediate